SylviaOne/Repo-hub/README.md

-## When do doctors get angry?
-When they run out of patients.
+## I tried taking some high resolution photos of local farmland, but they all turned out a bit grainy.